rcgsheffield/sheffield_hpc/FAQs.rst

 .. tip::

-        If you are confident that the scheduler is not terminating your job please check if you have attempted to exceed your disk space quota, instructions for this are seen below.
+        If you are confident that the scheduler is not terminating your job, but your job is prematurely stopping, please check if you have attempted to exceed your disk space quota, instructions for this are seen below.

 ------